-70. Facebook is an American online social network service that is part of the Meta Platforms.
-Facebook was founded in 2004, at which time, Facebook was nothing like the product it is today.
-In fact, when Facebook was first founded, only students at certain colleges and universities could use the social media product - which changed by 2006, such that anyone with an email address could now use it.
+71. Facebook is an American online social network service that is part of the Meta Platforms.
+Facebook was founded in 2004, at which time, it was nothing like the product it is today.
+When Facebook was first founded, only students at certain colleges and universities could use the social media product - which changed by 2006, such that anyone with an email address could now use it.
 Facebook became the largest social network in the world, with nearly three billion users as of 2021, and about half that number were using Facebook every day.
 The company's headquarters is in Menlo Park, California.
-Facebook recently changed its name to, and is referred to herein and collectively with to facilitate communication through images by featuring photos taken on mobile devices.
-Instagram launched in October 2010 and Facebook acquired it for \$1 billion in April 2012.
-Once acquired, Instagram experienced exponential growth, design, and development changes.
-It went from 10 million monthly active users in September of 2012 to 50 million weeks after the acquisition, to more than 600 million by December of 2016, and it continues to grow.
-Meta instituted dozens of product changes (also known as "growth hacks") that drove this increased engagement, but at the expense of the health and well-being of Instagram's users-especially teens and children.
+Facebook recently changed its name to, and is referred to herein and collectively with Instagram, as Meta.